 What do you mean by the graph?

 A graph is a display of points and lines.
-The pared values (x, y) called as coordinates of a point and plotted on a graph paper by suitably choosing the scales x and y-axis.
+The pared values (x, y) are called coordinates of a point and plotted on a graph paper by suitably choosing the scales x and y-axis.

 Types of Data Visualization Charts

-Bar diagram represents the magnitude of a single factor according to time periods, places, items, samples, etc…
+The bar diagram represents the magnitude of a single factor according to time periods, places, items, samples, etc…

-What is mean by multiple bar diagram?
+What is meant by a multiple bar diagram?